rmsk2/moreorless/readme.md

 # Moreorless

-This is a simple text editor and viewer for the Foenix F256 family of modern retro computers.
-It allows you to load a text file (remark: SuperBASIC programs are also text files) into RAM and to navigate through it as well as editing the loaded file.
-The following commands are supported (Remark: Use the `Windows` key instead of `Foenix` when using a PS/2 keyboard.)
+This is a simple text editor for the Foenix F256 family of modern retro computers.
+It allows you to load a text file (remark: SuperBASIC programs are also text files) into RAM and to navigate through it as well as editing the loaded file in 80x60 or 80x30 text mode.
+The following commands are supported (remark: Use the `Windows` key instead of the `Foenix` when using a PS/2 keyboard.)

-- `Cursor left` and `right` move the cursor horizontally
+- Pressing `Cursor left` and `right` moves the cursor horizontally
-- `Cursor up` and `down` move the cursor one line up or down
+- Pressing `Cursor up` and `down` moves the cursor one line up or down
-- Pressing `Control+Cursor up` moves the visible section of the document one line up while preserving the current cursor position
+- Pressing `Control+Cursor up` moves the visible section of the document one line up while preserving the current cursor position.
+You can not move the cursor out of the visible screen using this command.
-- Pressing `Control+Cursor down` moves the visible section of the document one line down while preserving the current cursor position
+- Pressing `Control+Cursor down` moves the visible section of the document one line down while preserving the current cursor position.
+You can not move the cursor out of the visible screen using this command.
 - Pressing `Control+Cursor Right` moves the cursor to the end of the next word
 - Pressing `Control+Cursor Left` moves the cursor to the beginning of the previous word
 - Pressing `Foenix+Cursor down` moves the view one screen towards the end of the file